-Q: May I be reimbursed for travel expenses incurred upon return to y home institution?
+Q: May I be reimbursed for travel expenses incurred upon return to my home institution?

-check should be mailed.
-A reimbursement check will be mailed approximately two weeks following
+where the reimbursement check should be mailed.
+A reimbursement check will be mailed

 Q: I have questions regarding housing at the University of Washington (UW).
 Who should I contact?